ACER calls for stronger coordination and consistency across EU electricity, gas and hydrogen planning

 Intro News

-ACER will consult on inter-temporal cost allocation mechanisms for financing hydrogen infrastructure
+ACER publishes its first Recommendation on inter-temporal cost allocation mechanisms for financing hydrogen infrastructure.

 What is it about?